 Category: ISO-25010/Usability/Operability

-Statement: The solution’s system(s) MUST provide guidance as early as practical.
+Statement: The solution’s system(s) must provide guidance as early as practical.

 Rationale: The sooner a user can meet operation requirements the sooner they are able to complete their task adding to their evaluation that the service is effective.